 - 3 cloves garlic , sliced

-- 2-3 tbsp jaggery (unrefined Indian sugar), grated
+- 2-3 tablespoon jaggery (unrefined Indian sugar), grated

-- Toss the eggplants with about 1 tsp oil and a pinch of salt and arrange in a single layer on a non-stick rack (you can use a baking sheet, but a rack is more effective in preventing the eggplant from sticking)
+- Toss the eggplants with ½ tablespoon oil and a pinch of salt and arrange in a single layer on a non-stick rack (you can use a baking sheet, but a rack is more effective in preventing the eggplant from sticking)

-- Broil in the oven for between-10 minutes or until the eggplant is lightly browned and almost tender
+- Broil on high in the oven for between-10 minutes or until the eggplant is lightly browned and almost tender

-- Meanwhile, heat half of the 1 tbsp of oil and saute the coriander, cloves, cinnamon and cardamom for about 2-3 minutes until fragrant.
+- Meanwhile, heat half of the 1 tablespoon of oil and saute the coriander, cloves, cinnamon and cardamom for about 2-3 minutes until fragrant.
 Drain and remove from the pan to a blender.

 - In the same skillet, saute the onions and garlic until browned on the edges.
-Also remove to a blender.
+Add this to the blender.